Step-by-Step guide#

 Installation#

-All packages are published on our packages repository.
-We support Debian and RPM packages as well as binary packages (zip archive).
-All packages are signed using our GPG key 562CBC1C.
-Its fingerprint is 0CD5 AC59 DE5C 5A8E 0EE1 3849 3D99 BB18 562C BC1C
+All required packages are available on our package repository.
+We support Debian and RPM packages, as well as binary packages in zip format.
+All packages are signed using our GPG key 562CBC1C with the fingerprint 0CD5 AC59 DE5C 5A8E 0EE1 3849 3D99 BB18 562C BC1C.

 wget -O- https://archives.strangebee.com/keys/strangebee.gpg | sudo gpg --dearmor -o /usr/share/keyrings/strangebee-archive-keyring.gpg